c3g/GenPipes/pipelines/rnaseq/README.md

 bam_hard_clip
 -------------
-Generate a hardclipped version of the bam for the Tuxedo suite which doesn't support this official sam feature.
+Generate a hardclipped version of the bam for the toxedo suite which doesn't support this official sam feature.

 rnaseqc
 -------